-- When User Authentication is enabled, only authenticated users are permitted to perform any changes to the documents they transmitted, including deleting or canceling a transmission job or adding address(es).
-When the Journal is printed out, only the results for the authenticated user are shown on the printout. - The only operation Machine Administrators are capable of performing on FAX jobs is job cancellation.
+- When User Authentication is enabled, only authenticated users are permitted to perform any changes to the documents they have transmitted, including the deletion or cancellation of a transmission job or the addition of address(es).
+When the Journal is printed out, only the results for the authenticated user appear on the printout. - The only operation Machine Administrators are capable of performing on FAX jobs is job cancellation.
 They are not authorized to perform other operations such as adding or deleting destinations.
 Also, when the Machine Administrator prints out the Journal, the communication results for all users are printed out on the report.

-2.4.5 Protection of FAX Transmission Operations
+2.4.4 Protection of FAX Transmission Operations